-You were provided an orange package of wipes in the PASS clinic.
+PASS Clinic provides you with an orange package of cleansing wipes.
 These wipes are moistened with a rinse-free 2% (CHG) Chlorhexidine Gluconate solution.
 This is an antimicrobial agent used for infection prevention before surgery.
 You will begin the surgical scrub process with these wipes at home prior to surgery as follows: